Forza: Forza Horizon 2 (2014)

 Forza Horizon 2 was developed for the Xbox 360 and Xbox One.
 The game is set in Southern France and Northern Italy, and the playing field is three times the map of its predecessor.
 The Xbox 360 version was developed by Sumo Digital, and is the final Forza game for Xbox 360.
 The Xbox One version introduced dynamic weather and lighting systems to the series.
+Tuning also made a return in the Xbox One version of the game, after being absent from the previous Horizon title.
 Both versions feature day-and-night cycles and cross-country races of up to 12 players and two "Bucket Lists", one for France and the other for Italy.
 Bucket Lists are lists of location-specific challenges involving certain vehicles for the player to complete, such as driving a Ford Raptor through a forest with only headlights to light the player's way.
 Additionally, its single-player and multiplayer modes have merged to allow for seamless connectivity, where other players can join in or drop out of the host's session without interrupting the latter's progress.
 In this edition of Forza Horizon, "Car Meets" serves as an online hub for players to compare their cars and share their own designs or tunes for others to use, as well as socialize and challenge each other in showdown races.
 The 2014 Lamborghini Huracán LP 610-4 was the cover car.